 Step 3: Select your streaming service

 Also, some services offer cloud DVR so you can record live TV, while others do not.
-For those streaming services that do not offer cloud DVR, you can add an OTA (over the air) DVR in conjunction with your HDTV antenna.
+For those streaming services that do not provide cloud DVR, you can add an OTA (over-the-air) DVR in conjunction with your HDTV antenna.
 Examples include Tablo or TiVo.
 Check out this guide to OTA DVRs.

 Here’s a quick reference guide to top-rated streaming services.
 (Click on image for larger view)